Boson-peak vibrational modes in glasses feature hybridized phononic and quasilocalized excitations

-Previous work on soft excitations in glasses~\cite{SciPost2016, episode_1_2020,pseudo_harmonic_prl} has demonstrated that QLMs can be isolated and dehybridized from other QLMs and phononic excitations using various cost functions, which make use of the known spatial localization properties of QLMs.
+Previous work on soft excitations in glasses~\cite{SciPost2016, episode_1_2020,pseudo_harmonic_prl} has demonstrated that QLEs can be isolated and dehybridized from other QLEs and phononic excitations using various cost functions, which make use of the known spatial localization properties of QLEs.
 The arguments of these cost functions are generalized directions $\zv$ in the glass's $N\dbar$-dimensional configuration space.

 In what follows, we employ a cost function ${\cal C}(\zv)$ that only depends on the harmonic approximation to the potential energy of the glass~\cite{pseudo_harmonic_prl}.
 It reads

 where $\calBold{H}\!\equiv\!\frac{\partial^2U}{\partial\xv\partial\xv}$ is the Hessian matrix of the potential energy $U(\xv)$, $\xv$ are the particles' coordinates, and $\langle ij \rangle$ label a pair of interacting particles.
 Local minima of $C(\zv)$ occur at directions $\zv\=\piv$, which were termed pseudo-harmonic modes in Ref.~\cite{pseudo_harmonic_prl}; since ${\cal C}(\zv)$ assumes local minima at $\piv$'s, the latter satisfy